 Hazard Assessment: Contact MSU EHS for a comprehensive hazard assessment.

 Dispersion Study

-Consider exhaust dispersion studies, either scale model wind tunnel testing or computational fluid dynamics, to ensure proper, safe, dilution of exhaust emissions.
-These shall be performed by qualified firms having at least 5 years of experience.
+Exhaust dispersion studies, either scale model wind tunnel testing, computational fluid dynamics or numerical analysis method, are required to ensure proper, safe, dilution of exhaust emissions.
+Appropriate analysis method to be chosen by the qualified firm along with MSU IPF and MSU EHS.
+The chosen method shall be performed by qualified firms having at least 5 years of experience.
 All new lab buildings and exhaust renovations shall have dispersion study.
 Consider dispersion studies for all new constructions and major renovations.

+Computational Fluid Dynamics (CFD)

+Refer to Architectural Fume Hood section and Mechanical Section for additional CFD requirements.

 Energy Conservation

 Design shall include all measures to minimize total energy consumption, including electrical energy, steam/heating energy, cooling, and water, while not compromising the safety or the thermal requirements of the research environment.
+Include payback criteria in analysis.

 Energy Codes and Standards